-CD1060 SEMINAR GUIDELINES
+CD1160 SEMINAR GUIDELINES

 Seminar provides students with the opportunity to integrate practicum with class content and to share and expand experiences.
-Students will meet regularly for scheduled seminars.
 Students must fulfill the requirements for Practicum and Seminar in order to receive credit for both.

-CD1060 will focus on the needs and interests of Practicum students and also include:
+CD1160 will focus on the needs and interests of Practicum students and also include:

-- Clarification of Practicum Expectations and Tasks. - Writing Objectives, Completing Planning Sheets, Skills in Observing Children, and Evaluating Planned Experiences. - Sharing and Analyzing Experiences in Practicum Settings. - 4.
-Enhancement of Communication Skills in Dealing Positively with Adults and Children.
-Topics to be covered will include: - recognizing one's own values in relating to others. - positively guiding children. - recognizing appropriate times to deal with interpersonal issues. - augmenting communication skills to work effectively with children, families, coworkers, and the community.
+- Clarification of Practicum Expectations and Tasks. - Integrated Activities, Play Based Centres, Skills in Observing Children, Routines, Group Times, and Evaluating Planned Experiences. - Sharing and Analyzing Experiences in Practicum Settings. - Continued Enhancement of Communication Skills.
+Students will Augment and Practice Skills in Dealing Positively with Adults and Children.
+Topics to be covered will include: - recognizing one's own values in relating to others. - positively guiding children. - recognizing appropriate times to deal with interpersonal issues. - working effectively with children, families, co-workers, and the community.